Grades

 How do I create grading rubrics in my course?

-Instructors in Canvas can create grading rubrics and add them to any gradable item in Canvas.
-Once you create a rubric, the rubric is saved in your course for future use, and can be used in other Canvas courses you are teaching.
-Learn how to create rubrics, add them to assignments, and manage them for future use.
+Instructors and TAs in Canvas can create grading rubrics and add them to any gradable item in Canvas.
+Once a rubric is created it’s automatically saved in the course for future use, and can be used in other Canvas courses the instructor is teaching.

-NEW: Rubrics can now have point ranges instead of just an individual point values.
-Learn how to use point ranges in Canvas rubrics.
+Note: Rubrics can now have point ranges instead of just an individual point values.

-Course Analytics are available to all Instructors, TAs, and other course roles with gradebook access in a Canvas course.
-Course Analytics gives users the ability to evaluate student performance in published courses, track and analyze participation, identify at-risk students, and determine the effectiveness of various teaching strategies.
+Course and student analytics are available to all Instructors, TAs, and other course roles with Gradebook access in a Canvas course.

 View the average course grade: